astropy/astropy/docs/modeling/models.rst

 Creating and Evaluating Models
 ******************************

-The base class of all models is `~astropy.models.core.Model`, however fittable models should subclass `~astropy.models.core.ParametricModel`.
+The base class of all models is `~astropy.modeling.core.Model`, however fittable models should subclass `~astropy.modeling.core.ParametricModel`.
 Parametric models can be linear or nonlinear in a regression analysis sense.

 To evaluate a model, it is called like a function.
-When possible the transformation is done using multiple parameter sets, `~astropy.models.core.Model.param_sets`.
+When possible the transformation is done using multiple parameter sets, `~astropy.modeling.core.Model.param_sets`.
-The number of parameter sets is stored in an attribute `~astropy.models.core.Model.param_dim`.
+The number of parameter sets is stored in an attribute `~astropy.modeling.core.Model.param_dim`.

-Parametric models also store a flat list of all parameters as an instance of `~astropy.models.parameters.Parameters`.
-When fitting, this list-like object is modified by a subclass of `~astropy.models.fitting.Fitter`.
+Parametric models also store a flat list of all parameters as an instance of `~astropy.modeling.parameters.Parameters`.
+When fitting, this list-like object is modified by a subclass of `~astropy.modeling.fitting.Fitter`.
 When fitting nonlinear models, the values of the parameters are used as initial guesses by the fitting class.

-Models have an `~astropy.models.core.Model.ndim` attribute, which shows how many coordinates the model expects as an input.
+Models have an `~astropy.modeling.core.Model.ndim` attribute, which shows how many coordinates the model expects as an input.
 All models expect coordinates as separate arguments.
 For example a 2D model expects x and y to be passed separately,